ansible/ansible/docs/docsite/rst/windows_setup.rst

 WinRM Listener
 --------------
 The WinRM services listens for requests on one or more ports.
-Each of these porsts must have a listener created and configured.
+Each of these ports must have a listener created and configured.

 To view the current listeners that are running on the WinRM service, run the